Rahix/FreeCAD-Macros/RibThreads/README.md

 - Moving the Sketch of the original Hole
 - Moving the circles inside the Sketch of the original Hole
 - Changing the settings in the VarSet for the rib threads
+- Changing the depth of the original Hole

 The following changes will **not** be followed.
 Instead you will need to delete the shape-binders and pocket features of the rib-thread and re-run the